 Microsoft Project Best Practices 101 Course Content

-- A quick project management refresher
+- Project management refresher

 - Moving around and viewing data